 (See Comprehension Exercises for several pages to practice if you have higher-level English skills.)

-The first three talks also have brief introductions and some comprehension questions.
+The first four talks also have brief introductions and some comprehension questions.

 (Listen at least twice—more often is O.K. because you will understand more details each time.)
 The talk will open in a second window so you can go back and forth between talk and questions.